simple-configuration-server/website/example.md

 ## File Structure
-The URL structure for the '/configs/' endpoints of a SCS deployment is derived from the directory containing configuration variables and configation file(s) (templates).
+The URL structure for the '/configs/' endpoints of a SCS deployment is derived from the directory containing the endpoint templates and environment files (*scs-env.yaml) for these templates.

 As an example, you can create the file-structure below:
 ```